asif-javed/ce-packager/docs/Contribution_Guidelines.md

 syncronization server.  **Note that this is a manual task.**

-**The rebase workflow requires that all modifications should be done on working branches because once committed to a release branch like `master` or `falcon` every developer must `git pull --force` to update their local copies of the GitHub repository.**
+**The rebase workflow requires that all modifications should be done on working branches because once a release branch like `master` or `falcon` is rebased (reordered) every developer must `git pull --force` to update their local copies of the GitHub repository.**

 ![ce-packager rebase workflow](https://raw.github.com/kaltura/ce-packager/falcon/docs/images/CE%20GitHub%20Structure.png "Rebase Workflow")